dkurt/openvino_practice/modules/9_gan/README.md

 # Image generation with GAN

-This module demonstrates a simple image generation network that was trained on CIFAR-10.
+This module demonstrates a simple image generation network that was trained on CelebA.
 You will also learn how to use OpenVINO in Python.
 To complete this module you should implement: